-Whatever your reason for replacing a switch, your first impulse may be to call the electrician.
+Whatever your reason for researching how to replace a light switch, you may be looking to call in an electrician.
 After all, as with any home repair that involves electricity, it’s always wise to err on the side of caution.
 Yet, so long as you observe basic safety measures, you can probably replace a light switch on your own, saving the hassle and expense of hiring a professional.
 Chances are that your toolbox already contains the necessary tools, so aside from a new switch and the following instructions, you need only a spare hour to complete this small project.

 Now that you’ve taken off the faceplate, proceed to remove the screws that fasten the switch to the wall.
 Next, pull the switch out from the wall and inspect the wires feeding into it.
 If those wires loop around the terminal screws on the side of the switch, simply loosen the screws to free up the wires.
 If, however, yours is a newer switch, the wires may connect not to the terminal screws, but through holes in the back of the switch.
 (These are known as “back-wired,” “backstabbed,” or “push-in” switches.)
 To remove the wires, gently tug on each one while inserting the flat blade of a small screwdriver into the slot beneath the hole where the wire enters the housing.